 If the trust gets funding, it said it hopes to have the master plan in place by fall and start landscaping soon after.

-Upton Farm Trust has had the land declared a naturally protected area under the Natural Areas Protection Act.
+Upton Farm is set to be declared a naturally protected area under the Natural Areas Protection Act.

 The act defines a natural area as an area that contains rare, endangered or uncommon wildlife, has exceptional scenery, or provides opportunities for scientific and educational programs.

 A previous version of this story stated Upton Farm was protected under the Natural Areas Protection Act.
 In fact, at the time of publication, it had not yet been protected.Sep 29, 2016 3:34 PM AT